circleci/circleci-docs/jekyll/_cci2/oss.md

 If you are building an open source project on macOS, contact billing@circleci.com to enable these additional containers.

 **Note:**
-There is a concurrency limit of 4 containers.
+There is a concurrency limit of 4 containers for Docker and Linux machine executors whereas macOS executors are limited to 1 container.
 Additional containers will be queued.

 ## Security